Print this topic

 Water contamination

-If you get your water from a piped water supply, it's tested regularly to meet the Drinking Water Standards for New Zealand.
+If you get your water from a piped water supply, it is tested regularly to meet the Drinking Water Standards for New Zealand.

-If you have a bore or well on your property for drinking water or irrigation, you should have it tested four times a year for bacteria and once a year for nitrate.
+If you have a bore or well on your property for drinking water or irrigation, you should have it tested 4 times a year for bacteria and once a year for nitrate.

-High nitrate levels can be a health risk for babies under six months old who are bottle fed and the unborn babies of pregnant women.
+High nitrate levels can be a health risk for the unborn babies of pregnant women and babies under 6 months old who are bottle fed.

 Several laboratories can test for nitrate levels.
 Contact the lab before you collect your water sample.
 It will provide special sampling containers and recommendations.
-It's a good idea to test for E.coli contamination at the same time.
-This leaflet from Community & Public Health has information about laboratories that can test for nitrate levels and E.coli contamination.
+It is a good idea to test for E.coli contamination at the same time.

 Methamphetamine contamination